Jakus23/non/README.md

 ````
 This mind-map is cool.
 You should have already learned something about stakeholders (and about the _non_ language).

 There is no markdown or brackets required.

-Capitalise the “Frames”, and no special characters.
-It will keep your code uniform, so that you can focus on the domain.
+> Capitalise the “Frames”
+> No special characters

 Slot and default
 ----------------